hubts/version-skyrocket/README.md

 }
 ```

-Now, your `package.json` looks like:
+Now, your `package.json` looks like after the setting and installation:

 ```bash
 {